pazoff/Google-Cat-Plugin/README.md

 <img width="50%" src="https://raw.githubusercontent.com/pazoff/Google-Cat-Plugin/main/google-cat-logo.jpg">

 Educate your [Cheshire cat](https://github.com/cheshire-cat-ai/core) directly from Google.
-The plugin searches Google for a question and ingests some of the result websites.
+The plugin searches Google for a question and ingests some of the result websites in the background, so you can continue working with the Cat.

 ## How to use it?
 Just add ^ to the end of the question you want to search in Google.
 The result webpages will be ingested to your cat's memory.